 A Promising Leap Forward

-• AELF implements a program expansion and sets its goals higher.
-This year, it aims to reach 3,000 new families and at the same time, cut the cost from $90 to $50 per 3-month training.
+• AELF implements a program expansion and sets its goals higher to reach more families and at the same time, cut the cost from $90 to $50 per 3-month training.

-• The foundation’s new program will have sessions that will comprise 2 children, 2 parents, and 1 teacher—to be able to support more beneficiaries while allowing for more game possibilities and interactions.
+• The foundation’s new program has sessions that comprise 2 children, 2 parents, and 1 teacher—to be able to support more beneficiaries while allowing for more game possibilities and interactions.